How to Cultivate a Gritty Mindset for Success

 4. Maintain a Growth Mindset

-5. Practice Consistency and Self-discipline
+5. Practice Consistency and Self-Discipline

 Grit isn’t about working hard for a few weeks and then giving up; it’s about consistency over the long haul.
 Establish routines and habits that align with your goals.
 Consistency and self-discipline will keep you on track even when motivation fades.